space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 ## Virus Symptoms
 Viruses should only very rarely be beneficial.
 They should be something that the crew should be aware of however.
 Viral symptoms would be generated based on the mutation point buy system with low cost mutations being most common.
 Ideally these symptoms would be assigned a severity as well.
 The point buy for a virus symptom severity should operate on a weighted bell curve, where very low severity symptoms (sometimes positive symptoms) are unlikely to happen, mild to moderate symptoms should be common, and severe symptoms should be uncommon.
-When a virus jumps species, the severity should be bumped up by one or two equivalent levels to make the event impactful (assuming this scale is working on a 1-5 scale).
+When a virus jumps species, the severity should be bumped up by one or two equivalent levels to make the event impactful (assuming this scale is working on a 0-5 scale).
 The originator species may have a minor cough while the reciever species might be literally coughing up their lungs for example.
+For the sake of simplicity in this doc, symptoms will be on a severity scale of 0-5.

 * Benign: The default virus state.
 Doesn't do anything.
 Cannot be removed.
 * Runny Nose/Feels Funny: Basically doesn't do anything but let the carrier know they have something with an occasional popup.
 At higher levels, this can manifest into diziness, drowsiness or breathing difficulty.
 * Coughing/Sneezing: Makes the carrier cough or sneeze intermittently, creates an invisible area of effect for the virus to cause infection if it has a contact or airborne infection type.
 Should not generate an AOE if the individual is wearing a sterile mask.
 Severe cough can include coughing blood, and would cause minor bloodloss.
 * Dizziness: Applies the drunk effect to the carrier, more severe symptoms can apply a move debuff.
 * Breathing Difficulty: Makes the infected take a sliding scale of airloss damage proportional to the severity.
 Low severity can slightly reduce the airloss damage the carrier receives from the environment.
 * Vomiting: Causes the carrier to vomit, will create a puddle containing any viruses the patient has, and can be spread to others via drinking (why) or through contact if they don't have shoes.
 Can cause blood vomiting at high severity which will remove a good chunk of the affected bloodstream.
 Can temporarily blind the victim if they are wearing a breath mask or gas mask.
 Low severity would just give the carrier a notice that they feel queasy.
+No severity would make the carrier unable to vomit.
 * Drowsiness: Causes the character to yawn, affects stamina cap, can cause the character to enter forced sleep at high severity.
-At very low severity, slightly increases the stamina cap.
+At very no severity, slightly increases the stamina cap.
 * Chills: Makes the patient feel colder than they are.
 Can potentially raise the target body temp of the affected.
 Would show on visual inspection as "clammy".
 * Sweats: Makes the target feel overheated.
 Reduces the target body temp of the affected.
 Would show on visual inspection as "hot".
 * Blindness: Applies a set vision damage value to the carrier.
 Would show on visual inspection as cataracts or a different indicator of eye damage.
 Low severity can reverse vision damage over time.